Metachs/sdwebui-nai-api/README.md

 #### Requires an active Novel AI account with Opus or Anlas to spend (NOT FREE).
 You will need to generate a NovelAI API Token for your account, and enter it into the NAI API section in sd-webui settings menu.
 See [https://docs.sillytavern.app/usage/api-connections/novelai] for details on generating an API key.

-#### NOTE: Some users are experiencing a long delay (>2 minutes) after images are generated, if this happens, enable the 'Lockup/Stall workaround' option in the settings menu.

 Install using "Extensions > Install from URL" using the repo's URL.

 - Supports Text2Image, Image2Image, and Inpainting using NovelAI's API